peteroupc/html3dutil/doc/H3DU.Math.md

 * `vy` (Type: Number)<br>
     Y coordinate.
 * `vz` (Type: Number)<br>
     Z coordinate.
-To transform a 2D point, set Z to 1.
+To transform a 2D point, set Z to 1, and divide the result's X and Y by the result's Z.

 #### Return Value